fv3rdugo/opensource.guide/_articles/best-practices.md

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/lord?s=180" class="pquote-avatar" alt="avatar">
   I fumbled it.
 I didn't put in the effort to come up with a complete solution.
-Instead of an half-assed solution, I wish I had said "I don't have time for this right now, but I'll add it to the long term nice-to-have list."
+Instead of a half-assed solution, I wish I had said "I don't have time for this right now, but I'll add it to the long term nice-to-have list."
   <p markdown="1" class="pquote-credit">
 — @lord, ["Tips for new open source maintainers"](https://lord.io/blog/2014/oss-tips/)
   </p>